mindplace/memory-game/questions.md

 - [x] Initialize a deck of cards with all the suits
 - [x] Ensure deck of cards is shuffled on loading new game
-- [ ] Initialize cards as components and render to the page
+- [x] Initialize cards as components and render to the page
+- [x] Card and board styles
 - [ ] Add onClick flip
 - [ ] Track number of found pairs
 - [ ] Add winning conditions